haydenridd/binary_parser_comparison/README.md

 ## Usage

+See below for information on generating test data and parsing.

 ###Generating Test Data

 After cloning the repository, you should run the script [test_data_generator.py](test_data_generator.py) in order to create binary files for parsing testing.
 Modify the following lines to change file sizes: